ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 ```

 ## Create an initialization file for the results file (optional)
 If you wish to practice creating an initialization file for results, follow the steps below.
-Otherwise skip to the next section.
+Otherwise skip to the next section; in this case the system will use the initialization file [ga20g_20201120_1237.ini](../src/ini_files_for_results/Georgia/ga20g_20201120_1237.ini).

 Because your `results_directory` folder has a subfolder `Georgia`, the dataloading routines will look to the folder [src/ini_files_for_results/Georgia](../src/ini_files_for_results/Georgia) for information about any results files in `working_directory/results_directory/Georgia`.